Why volunteer with BAES?

 What you need to know before becoming a Volunteer

-Volunteers assist our learners in a number of settings and situations:
+Volunteers assist our learners in a number of settings including virtual and on-site classrooms:

 This includes a wide range of classes including English for Speakers of Other Languages (ESOL), science, maths and English - for adults who wish to develop their reading, writing, maths and language skills.